 Looking for the best the best things to do in Hoi An?
-Check out my travel guide below!

 Hoi An, located on Vietnam’s central coast, was my favorite city I visited in Vietnam.
 It’s very clean, beautiful, and has great food!
-Not only is this a city that should not be missed on your Vietnam trip, but you should also carve out at least 3 days (if not more) to fully enjoy it Believe me, you won’t want to leave!
+Not only is Hoi An a city that should not be missed on your Vietnam trip, but you should also carve out at least 3 days (if not more) to fully enjoy it Believe me, you won’t want to leave!
 There are so many things to do in Hoi An- keep reading for my recommendations!

 This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.
 Thanks for the support!

 Motorbike/Car: If you’re coming from the North, you should definitely take the scenic Hai Van Pass coastal highway from Hue to Hoi An.
 I highly recommend taking the guided motorbike tour along the Hai Van Pass with Le Family Riders.
 Check out the details in my other blog post: Hai Van Pass: Vietnam’s Epic Motorbike Day Trip.

 Plane: If you’re short on time, and coming from Ho Chi Minh City or Hanoi, you can take a cheap flight into the Da Nang airport.
 Hoi An is only about a 45 min taxi/Uber ride from there.
 (Yes- they have Uber there!)

 Train/Bus: You can take the overnight train or sleeper bus to Da Nang/Hoi An as well.

 Best Things to Do in Hoi An:

 1. Wander the Lantern-Lined Streets of Hoi An Ancient Town